Head-to-Head · Updated May 2026

 The Andaman Sea is genuinely spectacular

 Phuket's west coast beaches are among the best in Southeast Asia.
-Kata and Karon are long, sandy, and cleanly maintained; Kamala and Bang Tao are quieter and more upscale; even Patong — the most overdeveloped — has a genuinely impressive beach.
-The Andaman Sea's colour is extraordinary: shallow turquoise giving way to deep emerald, ringed by the distinctive limestone karst formations.
-From Phuket you can also access the Phi Phi Islands, Maya Bay, and Phang Nga Bay — some of the world's most famous coastal scenery.
+Kata and Karon are long, sandy and cleanly maintained; Kamala and Bang Tao are quieter and more upscale; even Patong (the most overdeveloped) has an impressive beach.
+The Andaman Sea colour is extraordinary: shallow turquoise giving way to deep emerald, ringed by limestone karst formations.
+From Phuket you also access the Phi Phi Islands, Maya Bay and Phang Nga Bay, some of the world's most photographed coastal scenery.
 Phuket wins beaches emphatically.

 Round 2